huggingface/peft/examples/eva_finetuning/README.md

-# EVA: Efficient Vector Adaptation
+# EVA: Explained Variance Adaptation
 ## Introduction ([Paper](https://arxiv.org/abs/2410.07170), [code](https://github.com/ml-jku/EVA))
 Explained Variance Adaptation (EVA) is a novel initialization method for LoRA style adapters which initializes adapter weights in a data driven manner and adaptively allocates ranks according to the variance they explain.
 EVA improves average performance on a multitude of tasks across various domains, such as Language generation and understanding, Image classification, and Decision Making.